davhunt/instruments/oci/readme.md

 ## OCI (Obsessive-Compulsive Inventory)

 ### Versions
 The OCI questionnaire is currently on the original release.
 The NDCLab uses the child version form, which was modified for online data collection.
+Instructions were drawn from the appendix of the Foa et al. paper; bold/underline was added by NDCLab for improved usability.

 ### Scoring Script